 In a future release of the Ethereum software called Serenity, there is a plan to move it from electricity-expensive Proof-of-Work mining to a more energy-efficient Proof-of-Stake protocol called Casper.

-Ethereum offers decentralized computational platform
+Ethereum offers a decentralized computational platform

-Unlike Bitcoin that uses blockchain technology for bitcoin payments, Ethereum uses decentralized computational platforms.
+Unlike Bitcoin which uses blockchain technology for bitcoin payments, Ethereum uses decentralized computational platforms.
 Decentralization is important because it eliminates single points of failure or control.
 It is almost impractical to make internal collusion or external attacks.
 There are many applications that act as the third party to connect you with some other on the basis of some logic.
 Many of our centralized systems could be built on this decentralized platform making those transactions trustless.